 Here are some tips to overcome the problem:

-- Identifying Competitors Strategies, mores for those website that are "ahead" of your website.
-Keywords data and backlinks are the low hanging fruit here.
-A Competitor Audit should give you this data.
+- Identifying Competitors Strategies, more so for websites that are "ahead" of your website.
+Keywords data and backlinks are the low-hanging fruit here.
+An SEO Competitor Analysis or Audit should give you this data.

 - Watch your rear, i.e. those websites that are "behind" your site, in rank, for any sudden movement in rank and position changes.

 - Research, research, research.
 Your SEO strategy should not be just what you are doing but analyze what others are doing and adopt their best practices.